revodavid/OpenAI-Lab-UCB/docs/7-Using-the-API.md

-# Using the Azure OpenAI Service API
+# Use the Azure OpenAI Service API

 Note, this section assumes familiarity with developer tools including the Azure Cloud Shell, shell scripts, and environment variables.
 If you are not familiar with these tools, you may want to skip ahead to the next section.